zgjq73/Reinforcement-Learning-Dissertation/README.md

 The logged experiment for the GRPO with RLVR was recorded on Wandb website.
 Results show agent was unable to reason under our limited budget.

-By looking at the table in this report you can observe the recorded prompts and responses.
+By looking at the table in this report you can observe the recorded training including prompts and responses.
 The report seen in following link: https://wandb.ai/oscarztimms-durham-university/grpo-linear-congruence/reports/Prelim-experiments--VmlldzoxNjczNzMwOA

 ### AI Declaration

-Claude 4.5 used to, refactor, debug and improve the efficiency of code.
-Used to structure this repository and improve clarity by adding in comments.
+Claude 4.5 used to, refactor, debug and improve the efficiency of code in this dissertation.
+It was also to structure this repository and improve clarity by adding in comments.